jacobemcken/jacobemcken.github.io/_posts/2022-02-20-shadow-cljs-and-netlify.md

 ## Put the URL in control

-For more advanced Single Page Applications it is normal to use a routing library (e.g. Reitit) and put the URL in control of which "page" is being shown.
+For more advanced Single Page Applications, it's normal to use a routing library (e.g. Reitit) and put the URL in control of which "page" is being shown.
 While staying in the comfort of the local developer experience, this just works because the Shadow-cljs webserver will...